Ry-ot/Ryot/crates/ryot_ray_casting/README.md

 This crate has two main ECS components:

-### `TrajectoryRequest<T, P>`
+### `RayCasting<T, P>`

+This struct is a representation of a ray casting in the game world.
+It's a component that can be attached to entities in the ECS, and it's used to represent the ray casting request of an entity given a context T.

-This component is attached to entities that require a trajectory computation.
-It specifies the parameters for the trajectory algorithm:
+This component is attached to entities that require a ray casting computation.
+It specifies the parameters for the ray casting evaluation:

-- **area**: the radial area that represents the area that the trajectory will cover.
+- **area**: the radial area that represents the plan over which the rays will be casted.
-- **shared_with**: the entities that the trajectory can be shared with.
+- **shared_with**: the entities that the propagation of the rays will be shared with.
-- **conditions**: the conditions that the trajectory must satisfy, based on a navigable type and a position.
+- **conditions**: the conditions that the plane points P must satisfy, based on a navigable type, to avoid colliding with the rays cast.
-- **params**: a set of parameters that can be used to customize the trajectory calculation.
+- **params**: a set of parameters that can be used to customize the ray casting calculation.
-    - **max_collisions**: the maximum number of collisions that a ray cast in this trajectory can have.
+    - **max_collisions**: the maximum number of collisions that a ray cast can have before stopping propagating.
-    - **reversed**: if the trajectory should be analysed in reverse order (from the end to the start).
+    - **reversed**: if the ray should be analysed in reverse order (from the end to the start).
-    - **execution_type**: the type of execution that the trajectory should have: once or time based.
+    - **execution_type**: the type of execution that the ray casting should have: once or time based.
-- **last_executed_at**: the last time that the trajectory was executed, a flag to determine if the trajectory should be executed again or not.
+- **last_executed_at**: the last time that the ray casting was executed, a flag to determine if it should be executed again or not.

-It's part of the public API and should be used by the user to trigger trajectory computations.
+It's part of the public API and should be used by the user to trigger ray casting computations.

+This component is automatically removed when it no longer meets the execution requirements related to its ExecutionType.

-### `TrajectoryResult<T, P>`
+### `RayPropagation<T, P>`

-This component is attached to entities that have completed a trajectory computation.
-It holds the result of the trajectory computation, represented by:
+This component is attached to entities that have completed a ray casting computation.
+It holds the result of the ray casting evaluation, how the ray propagated over the given plane, represented by:

-- **collisions**: the collisions between the trajectory and the world, meaning that the trajectory is not navigable in these points.
+- **collisions**: the collisions between the ray and the requested plane, meaning that the those points are not navigable.
     - **position**: the position where the collision happened.
-    - **distance**: the distance from the start of the trajectory to the collision.
+    - **distance**: the distance from the ray's origin to the collision point.
-    - **previous_position**: the previous position of the trajectory, before the collision.
+    - **previous_position**: the previous position that the ray touched before the collision occurred.
-    - **pierced**: if the collision was pierced or not, meaning that the trajectory continued after the collision.
+    - **pierced**: if the collision was pierced or not, meaning that the ray propagation continued after the collision.
-- **area_of_interest**: the area of interest of the trajectory, meaning that the trajectory is navigable and can influence the world in these points.
+- **area_of_interest**: the area of interest of the ray casting, all points through which the rays cast propagated, meaning that the ray influences the world in these points.

-This component is attached to entities that have completed a trajectory computation.
-It's part of the public API and should be used by the user to check the trajectory results.
+This component is attached to entities that have completed a ray casting computation.
+It's part of the public API and should be used by the user to check the ray propagation.

 ## Systems

-The trajectory framework is composed of three main systems:
+The ray casting framework is composed of three main systems:

-1. `update_intersection_cache<T, P>`: this system updates the cache of intersections represented by a radial area present in the TrajectoryRequest<T, P> component.
-This cache is used to speed up the trajectory computation, avoiding re-calculating already calculated ray cast aabb intersections.
+1. `update_intersection_cache<T, P>`: this system updates the cache of intersections represented by a radial area present in the RayCasting<T, P> component.
+This cache is used to speed up the ray casting computation, avoiding re-calculating already calculated ray cast aabb intersections.
-2. `process_trajectories<T, P, N>`: the main system of the trajectory framework, it executes the trajectory requests present in the ECS, calculating the trajectories and attaching the results to the entities.
+2. `process_ray_casting<T, P, N>`: the main system of the ray casting framework, it executes the ray casting requests present in the ECS, calculating the ray propagation and attaching the results to the entities.
-3. `share_results<T, P>`: this system shares the trajectory results of an entity with the entities that the trajectory can be shared with.
+3. `share_results<T, P>`: this system shares the ray propagation results of an entity with the entities that the ray casting can be shared with.

 There are also two systems that are part of the clean-up process:

-1. `remove_stale_results<T, P>`: this system removes the trajectory results that are no longer associated to a trajectory request.
+1. `remove_stale_results<T, P>`: this system removes the RayPropagation<T, P> from entities that no longer have a RayCasting<T, P> component.
-2. `remove_stale_trajectories<T, P>`: this system removes the trajectory requests that are no longer valid.
+2. `remove_stale_requests<T, P>`: this system removes the RayCasting<T, P> requests that are no longer valid.

 ## Examples